 American pawpaw: American pawpaw (Asimina triloba) is a fruiting tree native to North America.
 However, the tree is also cultivated in Asia, Australia, and Europe.
 Pawpaw extract in combination with thymol (thyme oil) and tea tree oil in a shampoo formulation may effectively treat lice.
 Better-quality studies using pawpaw alone are needed before a firm recommendation can be made.

 Turmeric: Turmeric (Curcuma longa) is a perennial plant native to India and Indonesia, and it is often used as a spice in cooking.
-The rhizome (root) of turmeric has long been used in traditional Asian medicine to treat gastrointestinal upset, arthritis pain, and fatigue.
-Historically, turmeric has been used on the skin to treat chronic skin ulcers and scabies.
-It has also been used in combination with the leaves of the herb Azadirachta indica ADR or "neem."
-More research is necessary before a firm recommendation can be made.
+The rhizome (root) of turmeric has long been used in traditional Asian medicine.
+Historically, turmeric has been used on the skin to treat scabies.
+It has also been used in combination with neem (Azadirachta indica) leaves.
+More research is necessary before a conclusion can be made.

 Avoid if allergic to turmeric (curcumin), yellow food colorings, or plants belonging to the Curcuma and Zingiberaceae (ginger) families.
 Use cautiously with a history of bleeding disorders, immune system deficiencies, liver disease, or gallstones.
 Use cautiously if taking blood-thinners, such as warfarin (Coumadin®).
 Historically, turmeric has been considered safe when used as a spice in foods during pregnancy and breastfeeding.
 However, turmeric is not recommended to be ingested in high doses from foods, or to be used medicinally in pregnant women because the herb has been found to cause uterine contractions and to stimulate menstrual flow.